 Flow at S-59 and S-61 is being adjusted to allow stage to rise slowly in East Toho and Toho, respectively.
-Flow at S-65/S-65A has been reduced to the minimum for the Kissimmee River to slow the stage decline in KCH.
-Water depth on the Kissimmee River floodplain has decreased, with a mean depth of 0.29 feet as of June 5, 2022.
-With the S-65/S-65A discharge reductions, the concentration of dissolved oxygen in the Kissimmee River has continued to rise, with an average of 7.1 mg/L for the week ending on June 5, 2022.
+Flow at S-65/S-65A is being reduced to below the minimum for the Kissimmee River (300 cfs) to slow the stage decline in KCH.
+Water depth on the Kissimmee River floodplain has remained fairly steady with a mean depth of 0.28 feet as of June 12, 2022.
+With the S-65/S-65A discharge reductions, the concentration of dissolved oxygen in the Kissimmee River has continued to rise, with an average of 7.9 mg/L for the week ending on June 12, 2022.